frozenfrank/watersort/README.md

 - Big Solution Display
   - [x] Display big progress dots for multiple colors to move
-    - [ ] Connected to "blind" mode stored in the game, similar to pour mode
+    - [ ] Connected to "blind" mode stored in the game, similar to drain mode
   - [x] Require multiple button presses to advance through multiple spaces
   - [x] Optionally enable/disable the multi-space advance button
   - [x] Add a "Done" screen with checkmarks